Games Where You Can Play Optimally with Arena-Independent Finite Memory: Introduction

 This restriction to arena-independent memory is natural given the counterexample to a general approach presented above.
 It is also important to note that it is not as restrictive as it may seem, as hinted by the examples above: we are \textit{not restricted to constant memory} but to memory only depending on the \textit{parameters of the preference relation} (or equivalently, objective), and not of the arena.
-This framework thus already encompasses many objectives from the literature, as well as possible extensions.
+This framework thus already encompasses many objectives from the literature~--- e.g.,~\cite{EM79,DBLP:conf/focs/EmersonJ88,DBLP:journals/tcs/Zielonka98,DBLP:conf/emsoft/ChakrabartiAHS03,DBLP:journals/acta/BouyerMRLL18,DBLP:journals/corr/abs-1010-2420,DBLP:conf/fossacs/ChatterjeeHP07,DBLP:journals/corr/BruyereHR16,DBLP:journals/iandc/Chatterjee0RR15,DBLP:conf/formats/BouyerFLMS08,DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017}, as well as possible extensions.
 We discuss this topic in more details in Section~\ref{sec:discussion}, where we provide a precise description of the frontiers of our results within the current research landscape.

-We believe it should be possible to generalize our approach to some extent to the \textit{arena-dependent} case, through some \textit{function} associating memory skeletons to arenas.
-Again, the previous example proves that this would not hold in full generality, but our hope is to establish conditions on this function (which is induced by the preference relation) under which the approach would hold.
-We leave this question open for now: this paper paves the way to this more general setting.

-Let us highlight however that the \textit{arena-independent} case, which we solve here, is an exact equivalent to Gimbert and Zielonka's results in the finite-memory case: the memoryless case is de facto arena-independent.
-Therefore, this paper strictly generalizes~\cite{GZ05} and captures lots of widely-studied classes of games (Section~\ref{sec:discussion}).
+Let us also highlight that the \textit{arena-independent} case, which we solve here, is an exact equivalent to Gimbert and Zielonka's results in the finite-memory case: the memoryless case is de facto arena-independent.
+Therefore, this paper strictly generalizes~\cite{GZ05} by allowing to study any arena-independent memory skeleton instead of the unique trivial one corresponding to memoryless strategies.

-\textbf{Outline of our contributions.} Informally, our complete characterization can be stated as follows: given a preference relation and a memory skeleton $\memskel$, both players have optimal finite-memory strategies based on skeleton $\memskel$ in all games if and only if the relation and its inverse are $\memskel$-monotone and $\memskel$-selective.
+\paragraph{Outline of our contributions} Informally, our characterization can be stated as follows: given a preference relation and a memory skeleton $\memskel$, both players have optimal finite-memory strategies based on skeleton $\memskel$ in all games if and only if the relation and its inverse are $\memskel$-monotone and $\memskel$-selective.

 These last two concepts are keys to our approach.
 Intuitively, they correspond to Gimbert and Zielonka's monotony and selectivity, \textit{modulo a memory skeleton}.
 Recall that monotony and selectivity are related to stability of the preference relation with regard to prefix addition and cycle mixing, respectively.
 Our more general concepts of \textit{$\memskel$-monotony} and \textit{$\memskel$-selectivity} serve the same purpose, but they only compare sequences of colors that are deemed equivalent by the memory skeleton.
 For the sake of illustration, take selectivity: it implies that one has no interest in mixing different cycles of the game arena.
 For its generalization, the memory skeleton is taken into account: $\memskel$-selectivity implies that one has no interest in mixing cycles of the game arena \textit{that are read as cycles on the same memory state in the skeleton} $\memskel$.